 If your four-legged friend is accustomed to a certain level of creature comforts, why stay at a hotel that simply tolerates dogs when you can instead spend the night somewhere that your dog (and you) will be treated like royalty?
 Here are the top dog-friendly New England properties that put your dog’s needs front and center.

-It would be an understatement to say pets are welcomed at the Inn By the Sea.
-This oceanfront inn on the Maine coast, which has been pet-friendly for nearly 30 years, not only invites guests with dogs but also fosters rescue dogs from the Animal Refuge League of Greater Portland, often matching them with guests who leave the inn with a new canine companion.
+It would be an understatement to say pets are welcomed at the Inn By the Sea, an oceanfront inn on the Maine coast recognized as one of the best beach resorts in the U.S. for families and couples.
+The inn has been pet-friendly for nearly 30 years and not only invites guests with dogs but also fosters rescue dogs from the Animal Refuge League of Greater Portland, often matching them with guests who leave the inn with a new canine companion.

 The pet-friendly service at this luxury resort starts before you check in.
 Guests are advised to speak with the hotel staff before arriving to let the inn know all about your dog’s unique needs so that you and your furry friend can be placed in an appropriate room (at no additional charge).
 Then the real pup pampering begins.
 Water bowls, beach towels, cozy blankets, gourmet pet menus, and turndown service with the inn’s signature treats are just a few of the dog-friendly amenities that come standard.